2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 #### LNURL

 Store owners can choose to either use or not use LNURL.
 A Lightning Network URL, or LNURL, is a proposed standard for interactions between Lightning Payer and payee.
-In short, an LNURL is a bech32 encoded url prefixed with lnurl.
-The Lightning wallet is expected to decode the URL, contact the URL, and await a JSON object with further instructions, most notably a tag defining the behavior of the knurl.
+In short, an LNURL is a bech32 encoded URL prefixed with LNURL.
+The Lightning wallet is expected to decode the URL, contact the URL, and await a JSON object with further instructions, most notably a tag that defines the behavior of the LNURL.

 - Enable LNURL
 - LNURL Classic Mode